 Fired by Passion presented about forty tureens, drinking vessels, platters, and other objects produced by Du Paquier between 1720 to 1740, which were coveted by aristocrats in Vienna and throughout Europe.
 In addition to exploring the rivalry between the Du Paquier and Meissen manufactories, the exhibition highlighted the eclectic mix of references — many of them East Asian — that inspired Du Paquier porcelain.
 Splendid examples with coats of arms and heraldic symbols from commissions across Europe also illustrated the manufactory’s success and influence beyond Vienna.
 Fired By Passion: Masterpieces of Du Paquier Porcelain from the Sullivan Collection was organized by Charlotte Vignon, Curator of Decorative Arts, The Frick Collection.

-Fired by Passion, in which scholars of international standing Meredith Chilton and Claudia Lehner-Jobst present the distinctive style and the exciting history of Du Paquier porcelain in the context of Baroque Vienna.
-The first comprehensive publication on this important porcelain manufactory, this three-volume work has been made possible through a five-year research program conducted by the Melinda and Paul Sullivan Foundation for the Decorative Arts.
-The objects shown, many of them for the first time here, are in major public and private collections.
+The Museum Shop of the Frick carries a sumptuously illustrated publication, also called Fired by Passion, in which scholars of international standing Meredith Chilton and Claudia Lehner-Jobst present the distinctive style and the exciting history of Du Paquier porcelain in the context of Baroque Vienna.
+The first comprehensive publication on this important porcelain manufactory, this three-volume work was made possible through a five-year research program conducted by the Melinda and Paul Sullivan Foundation for the Decorative Arts.
+The objects shown, many of them for the first time, were in major public and private collections.
 Fired by Passion is available in both English and German editions and can be ordered online or by phone at 212-547-6848.

-Principal funding for the exhibition is provided by Fiduciary Trust Company International.
+Principal funding for the exhibition was provided by Fiduciary Trust Company International.
 Additional support is generously provided by Alfredo Reyes of Röbbig Munich and Anne K. Groves.